LittlePumpkin87/Little_Pumpkin_Design/README.md

 -- edit View for Desktop Monitors to make it more appealing

--- advance animation on carreer Timeline to make it "grow" as you scroll#
+-- advance animation on carreer Timeline to make it "grow" as you scroll <-- started rework

 -- tweek the existing animations to improve the smoothenes and overall view